 - Reviewers spot trends, vet best practices, and implement system-wide, evidence-based improvements to optimize Code Blue outcomes over time.

 When it comes to Code Blue training, knowledge really is power.
-Learn how the Nuvara Emergency Care System can help give clinical teams the knowledge and situational awareness they need to save more lives.
+Learn how advanced resuscitation solutions from Nuvara can help give clinical teams the knowledge and situational awareness they need to save more lives.